Learning Direct Optimization for Scene Understanding: CNN Architectures of Detector and LV Initialization Networks

-The implementation is in Python (Theano) and we use Adam\cite{KingmaB14} optimizer with L2 or categorical cross-entropy loss to train the networks.
-This is used for the following separately trained networks: detector (Class) network, detector (Size) network, and the initialization networks: global LVs network (Lighting and Camera), and object Azimuth, object Shape, and object Colour networks (one network per each object class for object LVs).
-We use dropout in the detector networks with $p=0.5$ in all the 3 convolutional layers (on top of VGG ones), and after the first one for the initialization network.
+The implementation is in Python (Theano) and we use the Adam~\cite{KingmaB14} optimizer with L2 or categorical cross-entropy loss to train the networks.
+Each LV belongs to a specific LV-set responsible for a given property, and we train one LV initialization network per global LV-set and one LV initialization network per each object class for object LVs.
+We use dropout in the detector networks with $p=0.5$ in all the 3 convolutional layers (on top of VGG ones), and after the first one for the initialization networks.

-The detector is trained on 30k positive patches with objects contact point centred (with small noise of $\pm$ 8 pixels added), and 90k negative patches (30k random patches, 30k patches with the centre nearby the contact point of other objects, and 30k random crops from the ImageNet\cite{deng2009imagenet} dataset).
-The detector is run on the dataset of 10k images to produce the the training dataset for the initialization networks.
-Afterwards, we apply the initialization networks on another 10k images to produce the dataset for LiDO (the first source).